 He currently works for the Federal Bureau of Investigation- Evidence Response Team Unit.

-Advanced Land HRD: Brad Dennis and Paul Martin!
+Advanced Land HRD 1st class: Brad Dennis and Paul Martin!
 YAAYYYYYYY!!

 Brad Dennis has over 30 years of experience in search and rescue and 22 years as a K-9 handler.
 He is currently working his 4th HRD K- 9, Grace, a labrador retriever.
 Brad is the National Search Director for the KlaasKIDS Foundation’ Search Center for Missing & Trafficked Children.
 He managed the community- assisted search effort following the abduction of 12-year-old Polly Hannah Klaas in 1993 from Petaluma, Ca.; which has become the model for child abduction search strategies.